Chaos on the hypercube: Conclusions and discussions

 The traces of powers of the hypercubic Hamiltonian are given by the Wilson loops of closed paths on the hypercube.
-We have extended (in appendix \ref{app:chords}) Parisi's work on a one-to-one mapping between these paths and the chord diagrams that occur in the the calculation of the moments of the SYK Hamiltonian.
-This result explains that in both cases the spectral density of the Hamiltonian is given by the density function of the Q-Hermitian polynomials.
+We have extended (in appendix \ref{app:chords}) Parisi's work on a one-to-one mapping between these paths and the chord diagrams that occur in the calculation of the moments of both the SYK model and the hypercubic model.
+This explains why in both cases the spectral density is given by the density function of the Q-Hermitian polynomials.
 This suggests that the low-energy effective partition function of the hypercubic Hamiltonian can also be expressed in terms of a Schwarzian action.
 We hope to address this point in a future publication.
+Moreover, in appendix \ref{app:chords} we developed three chord diagram representations of the subleading moments of the Parisi model.
+Remarkably, one of the representations (the averaged scheme) coincides with the chord diagram representation of the subleading moments of the sparse SYK model \cite{garcagarca2020sparse, xu2020sparse}, up to an overall factor of three.
+We end up with the surprising relation

+where the subscript ``QH'' denotes Q-Hermite approximation, $N$ is the number of Majorana fermions in the sparse SYK model and $k$ indicates sparseness (smaller $k$ means more sparseness).
+We note however this relation does not hold to higher orders.

-Our work confirms the strength of random matrix universality.
-Although the model is very different from a random matrix theory, and describes a many-body theory with a sparse Hamiltonian, the level correlations are still very well described by the corresponding Random Matrix Theory.
-This further supports the paradigm, going back to the first applications of random matrix theory to the nuclear many-body problems, that generically spectra of many-body systems are chaotic.
+Our work confirms the power of random matrix universality.
+Although the model is very different from a random matrix theory, and in the tensor product representation of section \ref{sec:tensorRep} it describes a many-body theory with a sparse Hamiltonian, the level correlations are still very well described by the corresponding Random Matrix Theory.
+This further supports the paradigm, going back to the first applications of random matrix theory to the nuclear many-body problem, that generically spectra of many-body systems are chaotic.
+Our chord diagram analysis of the leading and subleading moments reveals a surprising connection between the Parisi's model and the sparse SYK model, which is worthy of further investigation.
+Moreover, it makes the polynomials in $q$ of the subleading moments of Parisi hypercubic model and the sparse SYK model a more luring mathematical problem -- a complete analysis of those polynomials will deepen our understanding of both models in one strike.

 \acknowledgments{ We acknowledge partial support from U.S. DOE Grant No. DE-FAG-88FR40388.
-We acknowledge useful comments by Antonio Garc\'ia-Garc\'ia and Dario Rosa, and their critical reading of the manuscript.
-We also acknowledge Peter van Nieuwenhuizen for a useful discussion.}
+We acknowledge useful comments by Antonio Garc\'ia-Garc\'ia and Dario Rosa, and their critical readings of the manuscript.
+We also acknowledge Peter van Nieuwenhuizen for a useful discussion on representations of gamma matrices.}